parthivvv/parthivvv/README.md

 ### About Me

-I'm a full-stack engineer that loves to build fast and ship software that scales.
+I'm a software engineer that loves to build fast and ship software that scales (sometimes break things as well).

 ---